typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/unbound-method.md

 The rule accepts an options object with the following property:

 - `ignoreStatic` to not check whether `static` methods are correctly bound
+- `allowSuper` allows `Super` class methods to bound with base class.

 ### `ignoreStatic`